 Organisation Members Any number of member may be added to this organisation.
 Each member will be able to modify all data related to the organisation if the co-ordinator enabled this feature for the project.
-Add a member to the project partner Add a member to the project partner Add a member to the project partner As a member to the project partner
+Add a member to the project partner Add a member to the project partner In the co-ordinator enabled this feature for the project.
+Add a member to the project partner Add a member to the project partner Add a member to the project partner Remove member

-Fig. 14: Project members are part of a project partner
+• Fig. 14: Project members are part of a project partner